190 results found

 Introduction: Hyponatremia and/or hypoglycorrhachia are commonly encountered biochemical derangements during the acute stage of childhood tuberculous meningitis (TBM).
 Few studies have explored the correlation between these derangements and the staging of TBM disease (severity), or explored their role as biomarkers for vascular ischemic events, hydrocephalus, or seizures.
 Methods: We aimed to identify the prevalence and the correlation between serum hyponatremia (mild, moderate and severe) and/or hypoglycorrhachia in relation to clinical TBM features such as stage of disease, seizures and stroke in children diagnosed with definite and probable TBM, between 1985 and 2015, at Tygerberg Hospital, Cape town, South Africa.
 Results: The prevalence of hyponatremia was 344 out of 481 (71.5%) patients; 169 (49.1%) had mild hyponatremia, 146 (42.4%) moderate hyponatremia and 29 (8.4%) severe hyponatremia.
 Children with severe hyponatremia had higher frequency of stroke [odds ratio (OR) 4.36, 95% confidence interval (CI) 1.24-15.35; p = 0.01], brainstem dysfunction (OR 7.37, 95% CI 2.92-18.61; p < 0.01), cranial nerve palsies (OR 2.48, 95% CI 1.04-5.91; p = 0.04) and non-communicating hydrocephalus (OR 2.66, 95% CI 1.09-6.44; p = 0.03).
 Children with moderate hyponatremia and mild hyponatremia compared to those without hyponatremia similarly were more likely to exhibit signs of brainstem dysfunction (OR 1.91, 95% CI 1.11-3.28; p = 0.02) and hydrocephalus (OR 3.18, 95% CI 1.25-8.09; p = 0.01), respectively.
 On multivariable analysis only brainstem dysfunction was significantly associated with severe hyponatremia [adjusted odds ratio (aOR) 4.46, 95% CI 1.62-12.30; p < 0.01].
 Children with hypoglycorrhachia compared to normoglycorrhachia were more likely to have had longer symptom duration prior to admission (OR 1.87, 95% CI 1.09-3.20; p = 0.02), non-communicating hydrocephalus (OR 1.64, 95% CI 0.99-2.71; p = 0.05), higher cerebrospinal white cell counts (OR 3.00, 95% CI 1.

-Ghanaiee RM, Karimi A, Hoseini-Alfatemi SM, et al., 2022, Household contact investigation for the detection of active tuberculosis and latent tuberculosis: A comprehensive evaluation in two high-burden provinces in Iran., New Microbes New Infect, Vol: 45, ISSN: 2052-2975
+Ghanaiee RM, Karimi M, Hoseini-Alfatemi SM, et al., 2022, Household contact investigation for the detection of active tuberculosis and latent tuberculosis: A comprehensive evaluation in two high-burden provinces in Iran, NEW MICROBES AND NEW INFECTIONS, Vol: 45

 Huynh J, Abo Y-N, du Preez K, et al., 2021, Tuberculous meningitis in children: reducing the burden of death and disability, Pathogens, Vol: 11, ISSN: 2076-0817